-The Scottish Biodiversity Strategy states that as an absolute minimum deer populations need to be reduced to under 2 per km2 in priority woodland habitats, 5-8 per km2 in the Cairngorms National Park and 10 per km2 across the rest of Scotland and to prevent incursions into priority habitats.
-In most places deer densities of under 5 per km2 are necessary.
+The Scottish Biodiversity Strategy states that as an absolute minimum deer populations need to be reduced to under 2 per km in priority woodland habitats, 5-8 per km in the Cairngorms National Park and 10 per km across the rest of Scotland and to prevent incursions into priority habitats.
+In most places deer densities of under 5 per km are necessary.

-Alongside the introduction of DMNROs, we also support all existing powers under sections 6-10 of the Deer (Scotland) Act 1996 being re-focussed on enhancement.
-These powers need to be made workable as previous intervention powers for NatureScot have been ineffective.
+New NatureScot powers need to be made workable and used more frequently as previous intervention powers for NatureScot have been ineffective.
 Provision should be made to set deer density targets.